 The question of logistics is considered first, or rather, the question of organization and management.
 Communication is key to realizing and maintaining focus, and the idea of flags presents a decent analogy with the communications in battle; namely, communication must be visible and clear despite the chaos of battle, and every soldier must know exactly where to look to for direction.
 On the other hand, the source of communication is the commander, who must have the organizational skills to hold that position.
 The organizational skills, according to Sunzi, include understanding and mastery of knowledge and subsequent leveraging of that knowledge into impenetrable defense and unerring attack.
 Again, the Sunzi comes around to the issue of knowledge-based leadership.

-The CS component should be clear: the efficacy of the CS team, and security in general, is entirely dependent on the CS lead – more specifically on their organization and management, and the ability to leverage information into strategic advantage and positioning.
+The InfoSec component should be clear: the efficacy of the InfoSec team, and security in general, is entirely dependent on the team lead – more specifically on their organization and management, and the ability to leverage information into strategic advantage and positioning.
 The source of the information has been partially addressed before, and is a combination of internal factors (knowledge of self) and external factors (CTI).
 This idea should be familiar from the preceding chapters.

 There are no more than five cardinal notes, yet in combination, they produce more sounds than could possibly be heard; there are no more than five cardinal colors, yet in combination, they produce more shades and hues than could possibly be seen; there are no more than five cardinal tastes, yet in combination, they produce more flavors than could possibly be tasted.
 For gaining strategic advantage (shih) in battle, there are no more than “surprise” and “straightforward” operations, yet in combination, they produce inexhaustible possibilities.
 “Surprise” and “straightforward” operations give rise to each other endlessly just as a ring is without a beginning or end.
 And who can exhaust their possibilities?